kartikc727/kartikc727.github.io/_portfolio/microsoft-ml-wrappers.md

 ---

 Responsible AI tools should be able to work with a broad spectrum of machine learning models and datasets.
-Much of this functionality is based on the ability to call predict or predict_proba on a model and get back the predicted values or probabilities in a specific format.
+Much of this functionality is based on the ability to call `predict` or `predict_proba` on a model and get back the predicted values or probabilities in a specific format.

 However, there are many different models outside of scikit-learn and even within scikit-learn which have unusual outputs or require the input in a specific format.
-Some, like pytorch, don’t even have the predict/predict_proba function specification.
+Some, like pytorch, don't even have the `predict`/`predict_proba` function specification.

-These wrappers handle a variety of frameworks, including pytorch, tensorflow, keras wrappers on tensorflow, variations on scikit-learn models (such as the SVC classification model that doesn’t have a predict_proba function), lightgbm and xgboost, as well as certain strange pipelines we have encountered from customers and internal users in the past.
+These wrappers handle a variety of frameworks, including pytorch, tensorflow, keras wrappers on tensorflow, variations on scikit-learn models (such as the SVC classification model that doesn't have a `predict_proba` function), lightgbm and xgboost, as well as certain strange pipelines we have encountered from customers and internal users in the past.

 ## Contributions